Frequently Asked Questions

 These are incredibly important concerns, especially in today’s society.
-With the horrific stories we hear about some schools in the news, it’s easy to want to keep your child in a safe, protected, wi-fi free room in your own home.
-Short of that, these negative and harmful influences can be avoided by placing your child in a school where class sizes are small, allowing teachers and administration to know each child as an individual.
+With the horror stories we hear about some schools in the news, it’s easy to want to keep your child in a safe, protected, wi-fi-free room in your own home.
+Short of that, these harmful influences can be avoided by placing your child in a school where class sizes are small, allowing teachers and administrators to know each child as an individual.
 This allows teachers to manage classrooms in ways that create a positive, trusting, and safe environment.
 It allows for parents and teachers to be in regular formal and informal communication.
-At Arches Academy, each child is known not just to their own teachers, but to all teachers and administration, and teachers regularly text back and forth with parents to let them know how their child is doing.
+At Arches Academy, each child is known not just to their teachers, but all teachers and administrators, and teachers regularly text back and forth with parents to let them know how their child is doing.
 This means that parents and trusted teachers are aware of exactly what situation their child is in every day.
 This means that your child can stay safe.

 But my child still needs well-rounded socialization and exposure to diversity at this age, don’t they?

 We’ve talked in another post about the misconception of private schools as being “elitist” and homogenous, and the more diverse reality at Arches Academy.
 We welcome families from a wide variety of demographic and socioeconomic backgrounds.
-Our international exchange program thrives in our middle school, and last year one of our international students placed first in BYU’s science fair.
-Our middle school students also have the opportunity to travel around the country, and the end of year trips for last years middle schoolers include Catalina Island and a tour of the civil war sites in the southern states.
+Our middle school students also have the opportunity to travel around the country, and the end-of-year trips for last year's middle schoolers include Catalina Island and a tour of the civil war sites in the southern states.

-Development of a sense of autonomy and independence really starts happening around this age.
+The development of a sense of autonomy and independence starts happening around this age.
 Middle schoolers are especially conscious of being listened to and respected.
-They want to start taking a larger role in decision making in their own lives.
+They want to start taking a larger role in decision-making in their own lives.
 But this can be a delicate balance to strike.
-With middle school students involved in student council, as well as through our Leader in Me program, students are able to provide input for their own education, learn leadership and self-management skills, and take a driving role in their academic career.
-At the same time, small class sizes means that our highly-qualified teachers can provide structure, guidance, and learning on an individualized level, creating an environment where each student can be successful.
+With middle school students involved in student council, as well as through our Leader in Me program, students can provide input for their education, learn leadership and self-management skills, and take a driving role in their academic careers.
+At the same time, small class sizes mean that our highly-qualified teachers can provide structure, guidance, and learning on an individualized level, creating an environment where each student can be successful.